 This need will also conflict with their need for attention, which is vital in maintaining a positive state of mind.
 As independent as they are, cats need the reassurance of their human companions.

 So, What Should I Do With My Cat?

 Cat boarding is never a good idea… You can find a suitable cat sitter here.

-At Tailster, we’ve a range of fully vetted carers and sitters to tend to your cat care needs.
-Whether you’re looking for someone to stay in your home whilst you’re away or just a couple of drop ins day, we’ve got all of your cat care needs covered.
+At Tailster, we have a range of fully vetted carers and sitters to tend to your cat care needs.
+Whether you’re looking for someone to stay in your home whilst you’re away or just a couple of drop-ins per day, we’ve got all of your cat care needs covered.

 Work, family and social commitments mean that there often aren’t enough hours in the day to give our pets the attention that they deserve.
 Click here to find out how Tailster can put you in contact with hundreds of pet carers in your local area, meaning that you can rest in the knowledge that your pets are being well looked after.